JTMMartins/jsonMask/README.md

 I've done some tests with Gson, Json-P and Jackson, and for this situation, Jackson was a clear winner, so we used their API to get most of the work done for us :).

-JsonMask, let's you maks Json string directly, by specifiying the path of the key you want to mask, the key to mask, and an optional mask (if no mask is supplied a default of ***** will be used.
+JsonMask, let's you mask a Json string directly, by specifiying the path of the key you want to mask, the key to mask, and an optional mask (if no mask is supplied a default of ***** will be used.

 How to use :